grnet/nfdhcpd/docs/index.rst

 Welcome to nfdhcpd's documentation!
 ===================================

-nfdhcpd is a userspace server written in python and based on NFQUEUE [1].
-The administrator can enable processing of DHCP, NS, RS, DHCPv6 requests on individual TAP interfaces by injecting nfdhcpd in the processing pipeline for IP packets dynamically (by mangling the corresponding packet types and redirect them to the appropriate nfqueue).
+nfdhcpd is a userspace daemon written in python and based on NFQUEUE [1] meant to process DHCP, IPv6 Neighbor Solicitations (NS), IPv6 Router Solicitations (RS) and DHCPv6 requests.
+The daemon should run on the hosts of virtualization environments in order to directly reply to VMs' requests without these leaving the hosts.
+An administrator can enable processing of those requests on individual TAP interfaces by injecting nfdhcpd in the processing pipeline for IP packets dynamically.
+This is done by mangling the relevant packets on those interfaces using iptables and redirecting them to NFQUEUE target using the appropriate queue number.

+nfdhcpd is mainly targeted to be used in a routed setup [2], where the instances are not on the same broadcast domain with the external router, but that does not mean it can't be used on bridged setup, even though one might consider it a bit redundant.

-The daemon runs on the host and is controlled by manipulating files under its state directory.
-Creation of a new file under this directory ("binding file") instructs the daemon to reply on the requests arriving on the specified TAP interface.
+The daemon is controlled by manipulating files under its state directory.
+Creation of a new file under this directory ("binding file") instructs the daemon to reply to the requests arriving on the specified TAP interface.

 nfdhcpd vs. dnsmasq
 -------------------